-Upfront surgery provides histologic confirmation and tumor extent, providing the rationale for adjuvant therapy, including radiation therapy.
+Up-front surgery provides histologic confirmation and tumor extent, providing the rationale for adjuvant therapy, including radiation therapy.
 Besides histology, postoperative risk factors for worse local control include: (1) incomplete resection, (2) positive margins, and (3) nodal involvement.
 Radiation therapy is not used in patients with stage I or stage II FH Wilms tumor.
-For patients with FH Wilms tumor, flank or abdominal radiation therapy is used for treatment in stage III tumors.
+For patients with FH stage III Wilms tumor, flank or abdominal radiation therapy is used for treatment.
 In cases of unfavorable histology (focal or diffuse anaplasia), flank or abdominal radiation therapy is indicated for all patients.
 (Refer to Table 3 for more information.)

-Children who need radiation therapy undergo postoperative treatment to the flank and/or metastatic sites on the basis of the experience of previous SIOP trials.
+Based on the experience of previous SIOP trials, children who need radiation therapy undergo postoperative treatment to the flank and/or metastatic sites.
 The SIOP 1 to 9 trials demonstrated that preoperative radiation therapy or preoperative chemotherapy decreased the proportion of patients who developed tumor spillage, from more than 20% to 5%.
 The noninferiority of preoperative chemotherapy to preoperative radiation therapy in the SIOP 5 trial, and the concern over secondary malignancies with preoperative radiation therapy, led SIOP to recommend preoperative chemotherapy as the standard initial treatment.
 Over time, the percentage of children who were treated with postoperative radiation therapy decreased, from more than 90% to 15% and 25% in SIOP trials 6 to 9, SIOP 93-01, and SIOP-2001, respectively.

 Treatment of stage I Wilms tumor